firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-08-the-middening.md

 ---
 “You’re lucky if you marry a fisherman.”
 That’s what they told us growing up, but there are not many fishermen left around here.

 We made our own way, made our own fun, Mhairi and me.
 This was our place, the disused swimming pool built into the cliffside.
 Sure, there were junkies there before us, shooting up in the changing pavilion.
-There’s the wifey spray painted on the majestic hillside, her paps like two empty bags and a turned-up hair-do dripping down, but if you ignore all that, you can imagine that you are in some _Planet of the Apes_ situation, and it’s just you left, and your survival is a triumph of things put right.
+There’s the wifey spray painted on the majestic hillside, her paps like two empty bags and a turned-up hair-do dripping down.
+But if you ignore all that, you can imagine that you are in some _Planet of the Apes_ situation, and it’s just you left, and your survival is a triumph of things put right.

 In its day, it was a marvel of engineering.
 The tide-driven pumps filled the pool with water from the North Sea, while high tide cleared out the old water.
 Gran said you could swim in that pool for maybe fifteen minutes before hypothermia set in.
 When she got out, her Ma would rub her down to get the blood back in and pop a sweetie in her mouth.
 She called it a shivery bite.
 It was a children’s boating pool in the front, the deepest part.
 Now, the water is stagnant and you can never see the bottom.
 On a sunny day, in the shallow bit toward the sea, you can look into the bright water and see seaweed rolling about and tiny fish darting.